CatLabInteractive/charon/docs/050-filters.md

 In our [Laravel package](https://github.com/catlabinteractive/charon-laravel) you can find our CrudController trait that implements all this functionality by default.
 This implements a default method for all CRUD methods and also implements Laravel policy checks.

+Our CrudController also has a method `applyGlobalFilters()` that can be used to define filters that will be called for every collection.